NRCan/geo-deep-learning/docs/source/configuration.rst

 ==================

-This section contains general parameters information that will be read by the code, normally contain parameters offend changed or paths to important file.
+This section contains general parameters information that will be read by the code, normally contain parameters often changed or paths to important file.
 Other ``yaml`` files from the *defaults* section will read parameters from the *general* section.

 .. code-block:: yaml